-2 Cemais, the name of several places in Wales.
-The bard here means a cantred of that name in Anglesea.
-He impetuously ranges through his enemies' country, His just cause will be prosperous at last.
-About Tyganwy1 he has extended his dominions, And his enemies fly from him with maimed limbs.
-And the blood flows over the soles of men's feet.
-Thou dragon of Arvon2 of resistless fury, With thy beautiful, skilfully trained, and well made steeds, No Englishman will get one foot of thy country.
-There is no Kymro thy equal.
-II.
+The mild and prosperous governor of Gwynedd, Britain's honour in the field, With his sceptred hand extended on the throne And a golden sword by his side, The lion of Cemais,1 fierce in the onset When the army rusheth to be bathed in red, Our defence, who slighteth alliance with strangers.
+He impetuously rages through his enemies' country; His just cause will be prosperous at last.
+About Tyganwy2 he has extended his dominions, And his enemies fly from him with maimed limbs; And the blood flows over the soles of men's feet.
+Thou dragon of Arvon,3 of resistless fury,